 Do you remember receiving regular fluoride treatments when you visited the dentist as a child?
 During your early years, these treatments can strengthen your teeth as they develop and ultimately make them more resistant to cavities in your adulthood.
 However, the benefits of fluoride don’t simply disappear after you reach 18 years old.
-There are a number of benefits to having these professional fluoride treatments as an adult!
-Here are a few reasons you should consider asking for a fluoride treatment next time you visit the dentist.
+There are several benefits to having these professional fluoride treatments as an adult!
+Here are a few reasons you should consider asking for a fluoride treatment the next time you visit the dentist.

 1. Fluoride fortifies your dental enamel.

 When the pH levels in your mouth are too low, the acids in your mouth can break down your dental enamel.
 As a result, your enamel loses important minerals that protect your teeth, such as fluoride.
 Thankfully, with fluoride treatments, your dentist can help to replenish these minerals that have been lost to prevent— or even reverse—tooth decay.